 Expertise: Life Cycle Assessment; Sustainable Supply Chain; Waste to Energy

 Ava Labuzetta is a pollution prevention engineer.
-She provides technical assistance to all of the business assistance programs.
 She typically works directly with companies on process assessments and makes recommendations for P2 improvement.
 Ava also conducts research to identify industry-wide solutions for waste reduction and pollution prevention.

 Ms. Labuzetta holds a bachelor of science in environmental engineering from the University of Vermont and is certified as an Engineer in Training (E.I.T.).